-VSCode and Atom are the latest joiners in the SonarLint-supported family.
-For those IDEs, SonarLint may not offer all the features and capabilities it provides in other IDEs, however we definitely intend to get there!
-Connected Mode just arrived in SonarLint for VS Code, and altogether we constantly focus on avoiding feature-gap between IDEs.
-We really want all developers, irrespectively of the language and IDE they code in, to benefit from the full feature-set of SonarLint.
+VSCode is the youngest member of the SonarLint-supported family.
+As such, SonarLint for VSCode may not offer all the features and capabilities it provides in other IDEs, however the end goal is feature parity with the other SonarLint members!
+We really want all developers, irrespective of the language and IDE they code in, to benefit from the full feature-set of SonarLint.

-The Connected Mode unlocks great integrations with SonarQube/SonarCloud, so that the issues reported in your IDE are in-line with the project health and Quality Gate that your team is tracking.
-As more features make it to SonarQube/SonarCloud, we want to make sure that SonarLint is integrated with that whenever it provides value.
+SonarLint Connected Mode unlocks integrations with SonarQube/ SonarCloud, so that the issues reported in your IDE are in line with the project health and Quality Gate that your team is tracking.
+As more features make it to SonarQube/SonarCloud, we want to make sure they are also integrated with SonarLint whenever it provides value.
 For example, just think of SonarLint detecting the branch you’re working on, and aligning its code analysis with what is reported in SonarQube/SonarCloud (now supporting branch and PR analysis).

 The SonarSource Language Team is continuously advancing its in-house bug and vulnerability detection engine.
 Across all programming languages and across all IDEs, you can expect recurring additions of new static analysis rules and even new languages based on interest and relevance!
 Make sure to get the big picture @ rules.sonarsource.com.